 The Council is accountable to the Minister of Human Services.
 The group will report annually on progress made on the implementation of the 10-year plan.
 Progress will be reported to the Government of Alberta through the Minister of Human Services.

-The six committees are:
+The six working committees responsible for pursuing the Council's priorities are:

 - Integrated Housing and Supports Framework Committee

 - Governance Committee